jessepav/lacygoill-wiki-backup/vim/plugin.md

 Live browser editing for Vim.

-Browserlink allows you to live edit CSS  files, which are sent to the browser on change, without reloading or changing the state of the page.
+Browserlink lets  you live  edit CSS  files, which  are sent  to the  browser on change, without reloading or changing the state of the page.

-Browserlink allows you to evaluate buffers or selections of JavaScript directly, or even call individual functions within the buffer, for instant feedback in the browser.
+Browserlink lets you  evaluate buffers or selections of  JavaScript directly, or even call  individual functions within the  buffer, for instant feedback  in the browser.

 <https://github.com/jaxbot/browserlink.vim/issues> 2904 sloc